neo4j/graphql/docs/contributing/DEVELOPING.md

 }
 ```

-To update the file `performance.json`, with the results of the performance test, run `yarn performance -u`

-#### Running with Cypher
+**Saving metrics**
+With the option `-u` a file `performance.json` will be generated, that can be used to compare metrics between runs.
+This is only available for database query benchmark.

+**Running Cypher queries**

 The performance tests can also run raw Cypher, to enable it, run `yarn performance --cypher`.
-Cypher queries must be located at `tests/performance/cypher`
+Cypher queries must be located at `tests/performance/databaseQuery/cypher`.
+This allows for comparison between GraphQL and an alternative Cypher query.

-#### Running for markdown
+**Generating markdown**

-With the option `--markdown` the output will be formatted in markdown.
+With the option `--markdown` the output will be formatted in markdown instead of the CLI.
+This is only available for database query benchmark.

 #### Schema Generation

-Running `yarn performance --schema` will run instead the schema generation performance test.
+This benchmark runs the schema generation for a large GraphQL Schema and outputs the time that took to generate it.
+No database needed.

+To execute this, run `yarn performance --schema`.

+**Subgraph Schema**
+Alternatively, the schema can be run ready for subgraph by executing `yarn performance --subgraph-schema`.

+#### Translation

+This benchmark will measure the time it takes to translate a certain GraphQL query (without hitting the database).
+All of the queries in the `graphql` folder will be used, along with the queries located in `translation/graphql` `_skip` and `_only` can be used to limit how many queries are run.

+This can be run with `yarn performance --translation`

+By default, each query will be translated 100 times, and the total time will be shown.
+With the option `--single` each query will only be run once.
+Note that this option makes the tests faster and logging easier but will yield less accurate results.

 ## Linting/formatting